What is Parkinson's disease?

 There is no single test for Parkinson's, making it a difficult disease to diagnose.
 Doctors use medical history and neurological examination to diagnose the condition.
 Before confirming the condition as Parkinson's, doctors may conduct brain scan or laboratory tests to rule out the possibility of other illness that could cause the above mentioned symptoms.

-Getting treatment for Parkinson's disease
+What are treatment options for Parkinson's disease?

 Parkinson's disease cannot be cured but a specific treatment plan and medication can help control your symptoms.
 Making some lifestyle changes like exercising regularly, eating nutritious food and maintaining a balanced diet, having a regular sleep routine, and keeping yourself active, may help cope with the condition.
 Physical therapy that focuses on balance and stretching may also be beneficial.
 Speech therapy may help in improving speech.